matbadev/dabirva/README.md

 }
 ```

-To make the `dabirvaItems` binding adapter instantiate your custom class instead of the default `Dabirva` one you need to supply a suitable factory to `DabirvaConfig`:
+To make the `dabirvaItems` binding adapter instantiate your custom class instead of the default `Dabirva` one you need to supply a suitable factory to [DabirvaConfig](dabirva/src/main/java/com/matbadev/dabirva/DabirvaConfig.kt):

 ```kotlin
 DabirvaConfig.factory = DabirvaFactory { CustomDabirva() }